Effect of thermalized charm on heavy quark energy loss

+The diagrams required for the calculation of the heavy quark energy loss are given in Fig.(\ref{fig1}).
+It is to be noted that all these diagrams contribute at leading log order.
+Among these set of diagrams, the first one has not been calculated yet which is the main focus of this present paper.
+Apart from these diagrams, there is contribution from the $s-channel$ scattering process which infact contribute at the same order in $\alpha_s$ as the $t-channel$ one.
+Thus, for consistency, we have outlined the calculation for the $s-channel$ in the Appendix.
+However, the contribution from the $s-channel$ is suppressed in comparison to the $t-channel$ which will be discussed in detail in the Results section.

-In the present section first we present the derivation of heavy quark energy loss in the soft regime defined earlier as $|q|\ll|q^\star|$.
+In this section we present the derivation of heavy quark energy loss in the soft regime defined earlier as $|q|\ll|q^\star|$ for the $t-channel$ process.
 The soft contribution to the energy loss is evaluated in the region of phase space where the exchanged gluon has momentum of the order of $gT$.
-In this kinematical region, the gluon propagator has to be modified using the hard thermal loop (HTL) resummation method to incorporate the in-medium effects.
+In this kinematical region, the gluon propagator has to be modified using the HTL resummation method in order to incorporate the in-medium effects.